 Tendons are the tough, white, cords that connect muscles to bones, and are the least elastic of the Elastic, Collagen-Based Connective Tissues.
-Government statistics tell us that overuse injuries of the body’s various muscle tendons is a leading reason for doctor visits.
-And although tendon problems are often referred to generically as “tendinitis”, in almost 100% of the cases, it is actually an incorrect and outdated term in virtually all cases.
+Are tendon problems common?
+Governmental stats reveal that overuse injuries of muscle tendons are a leading reason people visit the doctor.
+And although your doctor will almost certainly refer to your problems as “tendinitis”, in almost 100% of the cases, it is actually an incorrect and outdated term.

 Is this differentiation between “tendinits” and “tendinosis” really that important, or am I simply splitting hairs and making a big deal out of nothing?
 Instead of answering that question myself, I will let one of the world’s preeminent orthopedic surgeons and tendon researchers (Dr. GA Murrell) answer it for me, as quoted from the December 2002 issue of the British Journal of Sports Medicine